Yes, provided that prior sponsor approval has been obtained in writing.

 - Search all categories or a specific category selected from the list at right.

-Institutional policy does allow the cost of passports and federal regulations allow us to follow our own travel policy so it would appear that this cost would be allowable if it is necessary for a particular award.
-If it is applicable to multiple awards and/or non-sponsored activity the cost should be allocated to each benefitting award/activity on some reasonable basis (possibly follow their FTE allocation).
+Institutional policy does allow the cost of passports, and federal regulations allow us to follow our own travel policy, so it would appear that this cost would be allowable if it is necessary for a particular award.
+If it is applicable to multiple awards and/or non-sponsored award activity, the cost should be allocated to each benefiting award/activity on some reasonable basis (e.g., the individual's FTE allocation).

 It is recommended that written sponsor approval be obtained for Travel.
 Travel expenses are allowed provided that:

-The length of the trip coincides with travel objectives.
+The length of the trip coincides with the travel objectives.

 The trip takes place during the Award period.

 Per diem amounts are within limits; follow UW guidelines for any excess amounts.